 He sighed and shrugged.
 “I just want to be more than a Steward.”
 He paused and flushed again.
 “Not that I don’t like what I’m doing, Captain!
 And I’m taking care of everyone upstairs.
 But…” He paused.
 “But… I would like to be a bit more on the ship.
 Eventually.
 Someday.”

 He hesitated, then sighed.
-“It was the easiest thing I could get certified on.
+“No, not really.
+But… with you being Captain now it is an open position.
+Or could be.
 I just… I just want to do something more, understand?”

 I hesitated, then nodded.
 “Yeah, I guess I get it.
 I started where you are, after all.”
 I stopped and thought.
 “Keep practicing.
-If you need help, talk to Saahna.
-Tell her I said it was OK.
+If you need help, let Saahna know; I’m sure she can give you some pointers if she has time.
 We all need to be multi-trained anyway.
 And… I’ll see what I can do about getting you some help.”

 He seemed surprisingly relieved.
 “Thank you, Captain.”